-Issue 1: Due Process
+Issue 1: Due Process - Proposal is no longer a "Concept Plan"

-- A concern is raised over the level of detail submitted at this stage of the planning process (Master Planning stage).
-Major Project MP_07 0166 approved the Wahroonga Estate Concept Plan.
-This is a CONCEPT PLAN ONLY and only sets the general location of building envelopes, footprints and height planes.
-The Concept Plan sets the maximum development permissible "in principle" only the detailed designs and layouts are subject to detailed studies and further assessment at local level. - If the Department of Planning & Environment (or the Minister) approves the current detailed plans proposed in MOD 8, the correct planning process will be compromised and due process will not have been followed, as the approval of detailed plans will circumvent Kuring-gai Council's authority and lock the Council into the approving the detailed plans. - Ku-ring-gai Council has raised a serious concern over the level of detail that has been submitted at this stage of the proposal.
-This level of detail is supposed to be submitted at DA stage to the local consent authority (Ku-ring-gai Council) and subject to more detailed studies and reports and plans being submitted.
-Council has requested the Department of Planning to exclude consideration of some of the more detailed plans the proponent has lodged.
-Approval of the details of the plans should be under the authority of Council and assessed against their own local planning controls:
+- A concern is raised over the level of detail submitted at this stage of the planning process (Master Planning stage). - The proposal involves very detailed plans and can no longer be described as a "Concept Plan".
+It is therefore NOT a "modification" to the approved Concept Plan. - The proposed "modifications" should be limited to proposed amendments to the building envelopes, footprints and height planes only. - If the Department of Planning & Environment (or the Minister) approves the current detailed plans proposed in MOD 8, the correct planning process will be compromised and due process will not have been followed, as the approval of detailed plans will circumvent Kuring-gai Council's authority and lock the Council into the approving the detailed plans.